5 Reasons To Give Chinese Medicine And Herbal Treatment To Your Children

 There’s a concern that Chinese herbs taste bitter or are hard to swallow, especially for children.
 In reality, some herbal medicines come in powdered or liquid form, which children would find quite tasty.
 Furthermore, if they’re introduced early to the herbs, it may be easier for them to get used to the taste.

 Chinese medicine has been around for thousands of years.
 Still, many people are not well-acquainted with it as it is considered an alternative form of medicine.
 Although some parents have used TCM to improve their children’s health, others may be understandably wary, especially when there are a lot of myths and misinformation surrounding it.
-Hopefully, this article will shed light on TCM and why you may want to consider it for your
+Hopefully, this article will shed light on TCM and why you may want to consider it for your children.

 - UNICEF.
 2019.
 Childhood Diseases